okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-tutorials/directory-coexistence/overview/index.md

 # Directory coexistence

 > **Note:** This area is a work in progress.
-Please give us feedback on the content and format of this new type of architecture article.
-You can leave feedback by:
+Please leave feedback on the content and format of this new type of architecture article by posting comments in the [Architecture area of the developer forums](https://devforum.okta.com/c/questions/architecture/24).
->
->* Posting a comment in the [Architecture developer forum](https://devforum.okta.com/c/questions/architecture/24).
->* Using the Feedback tab on this page with a subject of "Directory Coexistence Overview".

 Minimize downtime while migrating user, group, and device profiles to Okta Universal Directory by keeping both source and target directories active during the process.